 This is similar to Channel and refers to the medium you are using.
 This includes Websites, Social Media, Print or Banner Ad.

 Platforms such as Facebook and LinkedIn support the concept of a brand Page.
-This is page on their network, which users and business manage.
+This is a page on their network, which users and business management.
 Find out more about managing your pages.

 To keep different types of user separate, we refer to someone using a Page, Activation, or other location as a Person.